Kate Gosselin Is Reportedly Not Taking Any Steps To Regain Custody Of Hannah And Collin From Jon Gosselin

 — flyer delivery vegas (@flyer_vegas) August 26, 2019

-While Jon has often expressed his gratitude to have two of his eight kids in the house as him again, his relationships with the other six is still on the rocks.
+While Jon has often expressed his gratitude to have two of his eight kids in the house as him again, his relationships with the other six are still on the rocks.

 In a 2018 interview, Jon Gosselin discussed how he feels about his lack of a relationship with the other kids.
 He emphasized that even if he can’t have the relationship with the children that he wants, he wants them to remain close to one another.

 “If they don’t want to talk to me, that’s fine, as long as they keep up with their sibling connections.
 Eventually, if they come around and they want to talk to me, that’s cool.”